Privacy And Confidentiality Policy

 INFORMATION COLLECTION

-Wise Mind Psychologists operate with a digital client management system.
-All personal information provided to Wise Mind Psychologists is held in client files.
-Basic demographic and contact information are accessible only to inducted administration staff.
-Clinical notes, electronic correspondence, medical reports, and any other pertinent information received during your treatment is held in secure electronic document management systems accessible only to the treating psychologist and senior administrative staff.
+• Wise Mind Psychologists operate using secure electronic practice management and document management systems.
+All personal information provided to Wise Mind Psychologists is held within client records.
+Basic demographic and contact information are accessible only to authorised administration staff.
+Clinical notes, electronic correspondence, medical reports, telehealth records, and any other pertinent information received during your treatment are held within secure electronic systems accessible only to authorised personnel involved in your care and the administration of the practice.

 PURPOSE OF HOLDING PERSONAL INFORMATION